 Pennsylvania American Water planned this project to centrally locate regional employees into a new company headquarters.
 The building sits atop eight acres of land that was once home to an operations center.
 Approximately 60,000 SF of the existing building was demolished.
 The remaining portion of the old building was connected to the new structure and renovated for a seamless transition.

 The building features both enclosed and open office space, conference rooms, kitchenette areas, a fitness center, and two vegetated, outdoor patios located on the third floor.
 It also includes energy efficient features, like a geothermal heating and cooling system and LED lighting inside and outside the building.

-In addition, PA American Water plans to incorporate a low maintenance meadow grass mix to reduce lawn care needs and improve water runoff from the property.
+In addition, PA American Water incorporated a low maintenance meadow grass mix to reduce lawn care needs and improve water runoff from the property.

 Key Challenges & Project Details

 - 74,000 SF, 3 story commercial office building

 - Renovations included a 6,500 SF operations center and existing 9,500 SF garage.

 - New pre-engineered metal buildings include a storage building, stone shed and training pavilion.